8 Ways To Fight Memory Loss

 As we get older, we experience a gradual loss of brain cells.
 This can affect the way we store and retrieve information.
 Our short-term memory progressively declines, causing difficulty in remembering details of recent events as well as a diminished ability to learn.
 Memory loss from aging does not typically affect normal functioning, however, nor does it necessarily get worse over time.
 It is not the same as dementia.

-Five Recommended Lifestyle Changes
+5 Recommended Lifestyle Changes For Healthy Aging

 - Exercise your mind.
 Research shows that the old adage “use it or lose it” applies to your mental power as much as to the rest of your body.
 Crossword puzzles, mind games, and challenging reading or educational classes can all help you keep your brain agile and strong.